PostgREST/postgrest/docs/errors.rst

     "message": "relation \"api.nonexistent_table\" does not exist" }

-However, some errors do come from PostgREST itself (such as those related to the :ref:`schema_cache`).
+However, some errors do come from PostgREST itself (such as those related to the :doc:`Schema Cache <schema_cache>`).
 These have the same structure as the PostgreSQL errors but are differentiated by the ``PGRST`` prefix in the ``code`` field (see :ref:`pgrst_errors`).
 For instance, when querying a function that does not exist, the error will be:

 .. code-block:: http